lingtalfi/bootstrap-responsive-tabs/README.md

 The technique I use is pretty simple:

-when the page loads, the plugin creates the accordion version of the existing tabs, and then hides one or the other, depending on the screen size.
+when the page loads, the plugin creates the accordion version of the existing tabs.
+Then, it swaps/hides the corresponding elements depending on the screen size.

-The hiding is done using simple bootstrap 4 responsive utility classes (```d-none```, ```d-*-block```, ...).
-Please refer to bootstrap documentation if you are not already familiary with those classes.

-Also, there is some background synchronizing between tabs of the tabs and tabs of the accordion, as you have already guessed.